usgs/best-practices/software/stages.md

 Preliminary Software
 --------------------

-These exist in the USGS organization on GitHub.
-For example:
+These exist in the publicly accessible USGS organization on GitHub.
-`https://github.com/usgs/{project}.git`.
+For example: `https://github.com/usgs/{project}.git`.
 Where `{project}` is the name of the project repository.

 These may be initiated directly in the USGS organization or may be migrated from a scratch software project.
 In the latter case, the scratch